 Step #1.
 Uninstall that update which is causing you the problem by following the steps we have given above.

 Step #2.
-Download the Show or hide updates troubleshooter by Microsoft support.
+Download the Show or hide updates troubleshooter from Microsoft support.

 Step #3.
 Double click on the .diagcab file to launch this tool.